metaplex-foundation/docs/docs/programs/token-metadata/certified-collections.md

 - `Key`: This field points to the Collection NFT the NFT belongs to.
 More precisely, it points to **the public key of the Mint Account** of the Collection NFT.
 This Mint Account must be owned by the SPL Token program.
 - `Verified`: This boolean is very important as it is used to verify that the NFT is truly part of the collection it points to.

+In addition, as of v1.3+ there is an additional field, `CollectionDetails` which contains a `size` value that stores how many items are in the collection.
+In addition to storing the size, this field is used to definitively differentiate a Collection NFT from a Regular NFT.
+Given this is a new field, not all existing collections will use it but new collections are encouraged to use it, both to allow sizing their collections and provide an on-chain way to determine a Collection NFT from a Regular one.

 ![](./assets/Token-Metadata-Collections-Collection-NFT.png)

 Notice that, because Collections and NFTs are linked together via a "Belong To" relationship, it is possible by design to define nested collections.

-Also note that there is currently no way to distinguish between a Collection NFT and a Regular NFT that is part of a Collection.
-This is a limitation we are currently working on as part of [version 1.3](https://github.com/metaplex-foundation/metaplex-program-library/discussions/444).

 ## Verifying NFTs in Collections